-A very common diagnosis received at your Doctors visit is High Blood Pressure but what causes it and how can we reverse it without using drugs with all their nasty side effects?
+A very common diagnosis received at your Doctors visit is ‘Elevated’ or High Blood Pressure (HBP), but what causes it and how can we reverse it without using pharmaceutical drugs with all their nasty side effects?

 There are lots of natural and safe alternatives to blood pressure medications that should be considered, including simple foods, natural herbs, and stress management methods.